Sea ice motion as a stochastic process: The new theory

 In introducing the floe-floe interaction term in equation \ref{eqn:velocity}, we have made the following assumptions: (a) interactions that only involve pushing and/or shearing between ice floes are important; (b) the role of collisions here is to drive the velocity to its mean value, $\left<\boldsymbol{v}\right>$; and (c) the value of the threshold force varies linearly with compactness, i.e., $\mathcal{F}(C) = \mathcal{F}_0 \, C$, where $\mathcal{F}_0$ is a constant.

 The reasoning for this model is the following.
 If $N (\gg 1)$ is the total number of ice floes, then any description of a single ice floe requires us to take into account its interactions with its $n (\ll N)$ nearest neighbours.
 However, the construction of a system of coupled deterministic/stochastic differential equations for these localized interactions would also require us to take into account the interactions of the neighbouring ice floes with their own nearest neighbours.
 Hence, any description of the dynamics of a subset of the $N$ ice floes leads to a closure problem, which is similar to the closure problem encountered in the kinetic theory of gases \citep{Harris}.
 Consequently, some assumptions would have to be made to truncate the problem.
 The mathematical form of the interactions in equation \ref{eqn:velocity}, along with assumption (b) above, represents a mean-field approximation of these interactions.
+This mean-field interaction term embodies the fact that the collisions between the ice floe and its neighbours are due to the different velocities with which they move.
+However, if they all were to move with the average velocity $\left<\boldsymbol{v}\right>$ then they would not collide with each other, in which case $\bs{S} = \bs{0}$.
 We should also note here that the mathematical form of the floe-floe interactions in equation \ref{eqn:velocity} permits both acceleration and deceleration of the ice floe depending on the sign of the fluctuation.
 Furthermore, assuming the ocean drag is proportional to the ice velocity \citep{lepparanta2011} and the ocean is at rest, equation \ref{eqn:velocity} becomes \be \frac{d \bs{v}}{dt} = \bs{F_a} + b \, \bs{\xi}(t) - \beta \, \bs{v} - 2 \, \Omega \, \bs{k} \times \bs{v} - \mathcal{F} \, \bs{S}(\bs{v'}), \ee where $m$ has been set to unity without any loss of generality and $\beta$ is a constant.